benjaminW78/lifen_level_5_frontend/README.md

 This project is the frontend part of the lifen test level5 It's created with `vue-cli v3.0` and deployed on heroku.

-This is a full working Single Page Application which allow you to manage workers and shifts and to know the service fee and total fee for every programmed fee
+This is a full working Single Page Application which allow you to manage workers and shifts and to know the service fee and total fee for every gprogrammed shifts

 ## Features